10 Reasons Why You Need Work Experience Before You Graduate

 So you’ve made it through your studies and celebrated with one heck of a graduation party.
-Now it’s time to apply for an adult job with all that experience you have… oh wait.
+Now it’s time to apply for an adult job with all that experience you have … oh wait.

-1. Dive in sooner rather than later.
+1. Dive in sooner rather than later

-2. Get hands on knowledge in your industry.
+2. Get hands on knowledge in your industry

 A no-brainer really.
-Getting experience gives you a chance to put your theory into practice in real-world situations.
+Getting work experience gives you a chance to put your theory into practice in real-world situations.
 Being able to transition from lecture room to workplace may require different skills, emotional demands and applications of your knowledge.
 Plus, it ensures all the things you’re learning are relevant and current within the workforce you’ll soon be joining.

 3. Learn where your strengths are

-4. Grow the skills you can’t learn in a course.
+4. Grow the skills you can’t learn in a course

 Some things you just can’t learn in a classroom setting.
 Like, how to not be an awkward turtle at social gatherings, how to not spend all your money on payday, and how to argue your way out of that MYKI fine.
 Getting outside your lecture theatre or classroom gives you an opportunity to develop these ‘soft skills’.
-You may have even picked some up through previous work experiences already.
+You may have even picked some up through previous work experience already.
 Check out our article here to see if you have skills you didn’t realise you had.

 5. Show your determination

-Passion is a hard thing to demonstrate but is a key factor when it comes to setting yourself apart from the crowd, especially when applying for a job.
-You may have a chance to demonstrate your passion once you’re in front of an interviewer, but having work experiences in your industry is a great way to show it on paper and get your foot in the door.
+Passion is a hard thing to demonstrate, but is a key factor when it comes to setting yourself apart from the crowd, especially when applying for a job.
+You may have a chance to demonstrate your passion once you’re in front of an interviewer, but having work experience in your industry is a great way to show it on paper and get your foot in the door.

 6. Build out your networks